-- If anything goes wrong, product replacement is time-consuming.
+- If anything goes wrong, component replacement is time-consuming.

 In terms of features, it has AVR to prolong battery life, built-in surge protection, noise filtering to shield your devices from transient voltages, HiD compliant USB port, and an energy-efficient recyclable battery.
-What’s more, its multifunction and rather large LCD screen and gives easy access to detailed UPS & battery settings and other critical information.
+What’s more, its multifunction and rather large LCD screen gives easy access to detailed UPS and battery settings, as well as other critical information.

-Its only limitations are comparatively more weight, which can cause problems during relocation and inability to auto start.
+One of the few limitations is its cumbersome weight, which causes problems during relocation and inability to autostart.
 However, SMART1500LCDT is still worth the attention because of its excellent performance at a fair price.

 - The recyclable battery is energy efficient

 - Very easy to install

 - HiD compliant USB port

 - Responsive customer support